Contact informationFarm Address:

 Primary Contact: Noah Shitama

-Internship informationGeneral Farm Description: Swallowtail Farm is a young aspiring biodynamic farm currently in its tenth (!) season of growing.
+Internship informationGeneral Farm Description: Swallowtail Farm is a young aspiring biodynamic farm currently in its 11th season of growing.
 Each season, from October through June we raise food for 100-200 families in our Community Supported Agriculture program.
 We also work closely with Gainesville area chefs to distribute our food in local restaurants, and to collaborate for our Farm to Table dinners.
 Each season we host two big lovely festivals on the farm and invite the community to come experience diverse workshops, delicious food and drink, great music, art, and tour the farm.
 We also host many groups visiting the farm throughout the season, including two 3rd Grade classes that camp out at the farm, veterans, schoolchildren from local schools, and many others.
 The farm is situated on some of the most beautiful land in Florida, on rolling hills of fertile pasture and forest.
 The land entire is 30 acres, and we cultivate about 7 acres of vegetables, herbs, flowers, perennials and fruit.
 We also manage about 10 acres as pasture for our livestock.
-We tend a flock of 300 laying hens that are rotated on pasture behind our dairy cows.
-We have a mixed herd of Jersey & Dexter cows for milk & meat.
-We also have a motley pack of dogs including our two farm guard dogs/love bugs Falcor (Maremma) & Yeti (Great Pyrenees).
+We tend a flock of 200-400 laying hens that are rotated on pasture behind our dairy cows.

 CRAFT Member Farm?
 No